From the beginning Literacy Network specialised in providing literacy and numeracy tutoring, mainly on a one-to-one basis.

 As state government funding finally ceased in 2008, the area of operation became the Northern Beaches, with the service run entirely by volunteers.

 We were fortunate that the Frenchs Forest Public School was willing to let us use a classroom until the end of 2012.
-We now operate out of an office in Brookvale.
+We then operated out of an office in Brookvale.
+Today we are based in Manly Vale.

 Two of the tutors whom she trained agreed to coordinate the service and to keep alive her vision of a community association for the sharing of literacy skills.